Consumer Practices of Real Estate Company Leads to AG Suits in Multiple States

 12/21/22

 MV Realty, a Florida based company, is in the hot seat for its business practices.
-In exchange for payment of hundreds of dollars, a client of MV Realty signs a contract agreeing to use the company as …
+In exchange for payment of hundreds of dollars, a client of MV Realty signs a contract agreeing to use the company as the listing agent …

 The National Labor Relations Board Expands Available Remedies for Labor Violations